roryp/contentsafety/README.md

 ## Using Model Context Protocol (MCP) with Calculator Services

-This project demonstrates how to use Model Context Protocol (MCP) to call calculator services from LangChain4j.
+This project demonstrates how to use Model Context Protocol (MCP) to call calculator MCP services from LangChain4j.
 The implementation uses a local MCP server running on port 8080 to provide calculator operations.

 ### Configuring Environment Variables